-Appropriate studies on the relationship of age to the effects of norelgestromin/ethinyl estradiol transdermal have not been performed in the pediatric population.
+Appropriate studies on the relationship of age to the effects of norelgestromin and ethinyl estradiol combination transdermal have not been performed in the pediatric population.
 However, pediatric-specific problems that would limit the usefulness of this medication in teenagers are not expected.
-This medicine may be used for birth control in teenage females but is not indicated before the start of menstruation.
+This medicine may be used for birth control in teenage females but should not be used before the start of menstruation.

-Appropriate studies on the relationship of age to the effects of norelgestromin/ethinyl estradiol transdermal have not been performed in the geriatric population.
+Appropriate studies on the relationship of age to the effects of norelgestromin and ethinyl estradiol combination transdermal have not been performed in the geriatric population.
 This medicine is not indicated for use in elderly women.